AceDataCloud/MidjourneyAPI/docs/midjourney_edits_api_integration_guide.md

 Here, we can see that we have set the Request Headers, including:

-- `accept`: the format of the response you want to receive, filled in as `application/json`, which means JSON format.
+- `accept`: the format of the response result you want to receive, filled in as `application/json`, which means JSON format.
 - `authorization`: the key to call the API, which can be selected directly after application.

 Additionally, the Request Body is set, including:

 - `mask`: can specify the mask position of the image area for editing and regeneration.
 - `split_images`: splits the generated image into multiple images, returned through the sub_image_urls field.
 By default, it is false.
-- `action`: the behavior of this image editing generation task, defaulting to `generate`.
+- `action`: the action for this image editing generation task, defaulting to `generate`.
 - `image_url`: the link to the image that needs to be edited.
 - `prompt`: the prompt.
 - `mode`: generation mode, optional `fast`/`relax`/`turbo`.
 - `callback_url`: the URL to receive the callback result.

-After selection, you can see that the corresponding code is generated on the right side, as shown in the image:
+After selection, you can see that the corresponding code is generated on the right side, as shown in the image below:

 <p><img src="https://cdn.acedata.cloud/9wed3b.png" width="500" class="m-auto"></p>

-Click the "Try" button to test, as shown in the image above, and we get the following result:
+Click the "Try" button to test, as shown in the above image, and we get the following result:

 ```json
 {